sushantkothari/medical-specialty-classification-bioclinicalbert/README.md

 ## Engineering Principles

-- Athlete-wise data splitting to prevent identity leakage across train/test sets
+- Athlete-wise stratified splitting to prevent identity leakage across train/test sets
-- Rolling window feature engineering grounded in sports science literature
+- Activity aggregation to daily grain before any feature computation or merging
+- SMOTE applied only to training set to prevent target leakage
-- ACWR-based workload modeling aligned with established injury risk research
+- ACWR-based workload modeling aligned with established sports science literature
-- SMOTE and class-weighted training to handle injury event rarity
-- Recall-prioritized threshold selection for safety-critical prediction
+- Recall-prioritized threshold calibration for safety-critical injury prediction
+- SHAP values for transparent, per-prediction explainability
 - Modular notebook structure for reproducibility and experimentation
 - All dataset citation and licensing requirements respected